 Rolling the lawn compacts your nice organic soil, decreasing air space, water infiltration and water holding capacity.

-An uneven surface caused by frost heaving and rodent tunnels will largely correct itself, but if you’re trying to keep a very even playing surface for sports, doing a lawn rolling with a light roller will help without causing as much damage.
+An uneven surface caused by frost heaving and rodent tunnels will largely correct itself, but if you’re trying to keep a very even playing surface for sports, rolling lawn with a light roller will help without causing as much damage.

 Other than that, lawn rolling is not done in organic gardening.